Sammy-Sekhon/Multi-Robot-Lego-Assembly/README.md

     Python Version: 3.10 and above
     Dependencies:   requirements.txt

-## Understandin Directories
+## Understanding Directories
 ```
 In this Github, you will find 2 directories:
         Final Implementation:
             This is the final iteration of our setup, which is in the Cam_setup directory.

-            You will first have to create an python env with the requirement.txt file and run the main.py to execute.
+            You will first have to create a python env with the requirement.txt file and run the main.py to execute.
-            Assuming that you have the robots in their desired locations and connected to the iperlab router.
-This will be explained in detail
+            Assuming that you have the robots in their desired locations and connected to the IperLab router.
+This will be explained in detail.

             The runs directory contains the checkpoints of our trained YOLO models from our first iteration.

         Gemini integration:
             This directory contains the files of the failed iteration with VLM.
-            Of the files the gemini.py file is the VLM implementation, the other files involved are trying to read form the json file that comes out of the gemini.py file to then run the robots.
+            Of the files the gemini.py file is the VLM implementation, the other files involved are trying to read from the JSON file that comes out of the gemini.py file to then run the robots.
-            But this was scrapped as the API failed in getting accurate values.
+            However, this was scrapped as the API failed in obtaining accurate values.

-        IF you want to try out any of our previous implementations here is a link to a google drive:
+        If you want to try out any of our previous implementations here is a link to a google drive:
             https://drive.google.com/drive/folders/1l53dQ7XxlGnE1Ck7UV8uKxWXS6jhsTwl?usp=sharing
 ```